José Bautista: 2010

 Bautista began the 2010 campaign as the starting right fielder and leadoff hitter.
 On May 17, he was named AL Player of the Week after hitting .444 (8-for-18) with 20 total bases, 4 home runs, 8 RBI, 8 runs scored, a .565 OBP, and an MLB-best 1.111 SLG.
 Bautista hit his 20th home run as part of a two-home run night against the St. Louis Cardinals on June 22, setting a new career high for a single season in just two months.

 Bautista was selected as a reserve for the 2010 Major League Baseball All-Star Game.
 Bautista entered the game as a pinch runner for Josh Hamilton and finished the game 0-for-1.

 For the month of July, Bautista batted .347, with 11 home runs, 29 RBI, and an AL-leading .765 slugging percentage, sharing American League Player of the Month honors with Twins outfielder Delmon Young.
 Bautista was also named Blue Jays' Player of the Month, which is selected through voting by the Toronto chapter of the Baseball Writers' Association of America (BBWAA).
-With his 12 home runs in May and 11 in July, Bautista became only the third Blue Jay player in franchise history to have two months with at least 10 home runs.
+With his 12 home runs in May and 11 in July, Bautista became the third Blue Jay player in franchise history to have two months with at least 10 home runs.